Greenbelt Festival: History

-All events are run independently, with their own local flavour while acknowledging inspiration from Greenbelt.

 Organisation

 Greenbelt is a registered charity and incorporated at Companies House.
 It is overseen by a board of trustees/directors who are responsible for its governance.
 A small staff team is supplemented by a large base of volunteers and a number of subcontractors.

 Reactions

-These can be favourable amongst the initiated or quite negative.
 The Guardian sent Jessica Reed, a self-proclaimed atheist, to see the 2009 festival.
 Expecting to be turned off from the outset she mellowed to the point of admitting she became almost "quite tolerant of 'post-evangelism'" [sic] but finally finding that the evangelism "lurked" under the surface, she left.

 A Huffington Post report said, "How progressive politics, music and religion combine to make a festival where the loos are lovely and the people properly nice".
 The mix of Christians, environmental campaigners, Muslim clerics and atheists make this a heady mix, "The 700 Club at play it ain't."